hunteke/temoa/docs/source/Documentation.rst

  * If you are not a core maintainer of the project, all commits must also include a specific reference to the license under which you are giving your code to the project.
-Note that Temoa will not accept any patches that are not licensed under AGPL-3.0+.
+Note that Temoa will not accept any patches that are not licensed under GPLv2.
 A line like this at the end of your commit will suffice::

       ... the last line of the commit message.

-      License: AGPL-3.0+
+      License: GPLv2

-   This indicates that you retain all rights to any intellectual property your (set of) commit(s) creates, but that you license it to the Temoa Project under the terms of the GNU Affero Public License, version 3, or later.
-If the Temoa Project incorporates your commit, then Temoa may not relicense your (set of) patch(es), other than to increase the version number of the AGPL license.
-In short, the intellectual property remains yours, and the Temoa Project would be but a licensee using your code similarly under the terms of the AGPL.
+   This indicates that you retain all rights to any intellectual property your (set of) commit(s) creates, but that you license it to the Temoa Project under the terms of the GNU Public License, version 2.
+If the Temoa Project incorporates your commit, then Temoa may not relicense your (set of) patch(es), other than to increase the version number of the GPL license.
+In short, the intellectual property remains yours, and the Temoa Project would be but a licensee using your code similarly under the terms of GPLv2.

    Executing licensing in this manner -- rather than requesting IP assignment -- ensures that no one group of code contributers may unilaterally change the